13 Best Places to Take Pictures in Chicago (Travel Guide)

 View of the Skydeck from the second Skydeck

 One of Chicago’s most well known attractions is the Skydeck in Willis Tower.
-The Skydeck offers an entire floor for you to see 360 views of Chicago.
+The Skydeck offers an entire observation deck floor for you to see 360 views of Chicago.
 More commonly photographed is are the glass ledges which allow a dizzying and breathtaking view of the city underneath you.
 Be forewarned, though, these often have a ~30min+ line so be sure to go early.
 I recommend getting tickets on their website before visiting.

 Willis Tower on Google Maps